wordofwarning/wordofwarning.org/current/2017-worksahead/kunda/index.md

 Box Office Tel: 0161 274 0600 (all tickets booked via Contact only)

 #### Access Information for Works Ahead at STUN Studio
 Age advisory: 16+ (parental/guardian discretion).
-Duration: up to 1 hour.<br>For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.
+Duration: up to 45 minutes.<br>For specific age and access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 "*The sun is a flaming cocktail of hydrogen<br>Literally too hot to handle<br>Hot enough to melt a landing probe<br>I have the same fire in me*"